sjentsch/lsjDocs/lsj/Ch10_ChiSquare_2.rst

 As it happens, I got my hands on the testing data that the civil authorities of *Chapek 9* used to check this.
 It turns out that what they did was very simple.
 They found a bunch of robots and a bunch of humans and asked them what they preferred.
-I saved their data in a file called ``chapek9.omv``, which we can now load into jamovi.
-As well as the ``ID`` variable that identifies individual people, there are two nominal text variables, ``species`` and ``choice``.
+I saved their data in the
+|chapek9|_ data set, which we can now load into jamovi.
+As well as
+the ``ID`` variable that identifies individual people, there are two nominal text variables, ``species`` and ``choice``.
 In total there are 180 entries in the data set, one for each person (counting both robots